TirexRover/Portfolio_Dupesh/README.md

 - All resume/LinkedIn processing happens locally.
 Only the generated JSON lives in the repo.
 - No third-party analytics or trackers are loaded.
-OpenRouter calls are proxied by the server and use the deployer's `OPENROUTER_KEY` environment variable; visitors never see or paste keys.
+AI API calls are proxied by the server and use the deployer's `AI_API_KEY` environment variable; visitors never see or paste keys.
 If the server key is not set, API calls will return 401 and Q&A will be unavailable.
 - To rotate personal data, delete/replace files in `data/` and rerun `npm run ingest` before committing.

 ## 🧠 Runtime behavior

    - The client fetches `data/site.json` and uses the `metadata` and `seeds` fields (optional `chunks`/`embeddings` fields are available if you still want local retrieval in custom builds).
-   - Answering: The app sends the user's question and any supplied profile/seed data to OpenRouter via the server proxy for answers; there is no local summarizer fallback.
+   - Answering: The app sends the user's question and any supplied profile/seed data to the configured AI API via the server proxy for answers; there is no local summarizer fallback.
 - Seed data: ingest generates an initial Q&A transcript + prompt chips so the chat looks alive before visitors interact.

 ## ♿ Accessibility & UX